CAN YOU EVER FORGIVE ME?

 I think it’s clear that Lee Israel (Melissa McCarthy) wasn’t a curmudgeon for nothing.
 But, if it’s not, let me tell you why.
 It happened a long time ago; these things always do.
 But the only clue is what she says to the Judge (Mary B. McCann).
 That her cat was “probably the only soul that ever truly loved me.”
 Ever?
 That means she didn’t grow up with love.
 And, so, what else can she think?
 That no one will ever love her.

 And, her cat is dead.
-Was it Jack Hock (Richard E. Grant) that killed the cat?
-We never really know.
+Was it Jack Hock (Richard E. Grant) who killed the cat?
+We never really know in Can You Ever Forgive Me.
 Jersey was 12 and sick.
 But, it doesn’t matter.
 Lee lost her cat; the only living thing she could allow to be close.

 Did she have a choice?
 Lee crusted over her fear of people by hiding in many ways.
 She’s rude; uses people; won’t get close; won’t accept help; and doesn’t trust people at all.
 Trust is the crux of the problem.
 Yet, maybe even more so; some old seething anger at people who didn’t give her what she was entitled to early in life.
 Maybe people abused her; made her feel worthless and unlovable; and no good at all.